Estimating Central, Peripheral, and Temporal Visual Contributions to Human Decision Making in Atari Games: Conclusions

 \section{Conclusions}

 Understanding which information sources humans use to take action in dynamic visual environments is important both for explaining human decision making and for building more intelligent agents that learn from human behavior.
 In this paper, we addressed this question through a controlled ablation framework for human action prediction in Atari, using behavior with synchronized gaze data to reverse-engineer the contribution of peripheral visual information, explicit gaze information, and past-state information.
 Across 20 games, peripheral information showed by far the strongest effect, with median prediction-accuracy drops in the range of 35.27--43.90\% when removed.
 By contrast, gaze information removal yielded drops in the narrower range of 2.11--2.76\%.
 Past-state removal showed the broadest range, from 1.52\% to 15.51\%, where the upper end is likely more informative because it is measured after peripheral information has already been removed.
 At the same time, these drops vary substantially across games, so the reported ranges should not be understood as fixed effect sizes.
 A cluster analysis further suggests that these information sources are not used uniformly across states but depend on gameplay situation.
 Some clusters correspond to highly predictable focus- or periphery-dominated situations, whereas others capture more complex, intent-driven, or noisy decision regimes.
-Together, the study contributes both a quantitative finding on the strong importance of peripheral information and a general framework for estimating information-source contributions from human behavior.
+Together, the study contributes a quantitative finding on peripheral-information dominance and a framework for estimating information-source contributions from behavior, suggesting that fast dynamic decisions rely heavily on extrafoveal context beyond gaze~\cite{nuthmann2014regions,decouto2023role}.